CristinaZb/defensive-lncrna-profiles-pinus-fusarium/README.md

 # Long non-coding RNAs (lncRNAs) in the pathosystem *Pinus* spp.–*Fusarium circinatum*

 Long non-coding RNAs (lncRNAs) are emerging regulators of plant immunity, modulating gene expression through chromatin interactions, cis proximity to defense genes, RNA–protein decoys, and crosstalk with small RNAs.
 In forest trees, and particularly in conifers, their roles during pathogen challenge remain largely unresolved.
-This repository documents a reproducible dual RNA-seq workflow to profile defense-related lncRNAs in resistant *Pinus pinea* and susceptible *P. radiata* during infection by *Fusarium circinatum*, and to survey fungal lncRNAs expressed in planta during the pathogenesis.
+This repository documents a reproducible dual RNA-seq workflow to profile defense-related lncRNAs in resistant *Pinus pinea* and susceptible *P. radiata* during infection by *Fusarium circinatum*, and to survey fungal lncRNAs expressed in planta during pathogenesis.
 The code and configuration files provided here aim to enable transparent re-analysis and serve as a foundation for testable hypotheses on lncRNA-mediated regulation of pine resistance and fungal virulence.

 ## Data overview

 This repository is **code-only**.
 Raw sequencing files and large intermediates are **not** distributed here due to size and licensing constraints.
 The goal of this document is to record provenance and make the analysis reproducible.
 Here `${spp}` is a placeholder for the organism code (pipi for _P. pinea_, pira for _P. radiata_).

+**Compatibility note**
+This pipeline was scripted against the **tool versions available at the time of the analysis**.
+CLI options, defaults, or file formats may have changed since then.
+If you plan to re-run it, you will likely need to **adapt scripts and parameters** to your current toolchain.
+See [Software & versions](#software--versions).

 ## Raw reads (not included)

 - Type: paired-end RNA-Seq (dual RNA-seq: *Pinus* host + *Fusarium circinatum* pathogen).
-- Number of original files: 32 libraries.
+- Number of original files: 32 paired-end libraries (1/2).
 - Source: Raw reads have been deposited in the NCBI SRA Database under accession numbers SRR13737940-53 (BioProject PRJNA702546).

 ## References (not included)